 You can also survey users that abandoned their cart and didn’t convert.
 This is a good way to identify some customer pain points and hopefully identify ways to overcome them.

 As far as tools go, Qualaroo specializes in feedback polls and SurveyMonkey specializes in surveys.
-They are both great tools and I would recommend both of them.
+They are both great tools.
 As another option, Hotjar offers both feedback polls and surveys as part of their conversion optimization tools.

 Record actual site visitors to see how they use your site.
 These videos can help you identify usability issues.
 You won’t be able to hear the user and understand the thought process like a you would with a user test, but you’ll gain valuable insight by watching real visitors.